Field Day Information

-This year the Tippecanoe Amateur Radio Association will be operating from the Radio Room at Imagination Station.
-We will operate as a 2F Station.
-What this means is that for 24 hours straight, we will run two radios in an Emergency Operation Center style.
+This year the Tippecanoe Amateur Radio Association will be operating from the west shelter at Fort Ouiatenon.
+We will operate as a 1fF Station.
+What this means is that for 24 hours straight, we will run two radios on batteries "off the grid" style.

 If you are so inclined, we will also have a "Get On the Air" station.
 Anyone, licensed or not, can operate the radio themselves to see if Amateur Radio is something that interests you.
 There is no real age limit, children of any age that can speak English are welcome to try it out!

-We look forward to seeing you at Imagination Station!
+We look forward to seeing you at the Fort!